 LED (light therapy) treatments.

-Light therapy helps post-laser healing as the LED treatment stimulates collagen and acts as a non-invasive anti-inflammatory.
+Light therapy helps post-laser healing as the LED treatment acts as a non-invasive anti-inflammatory.
 These take 10-20 minutes and can be scheduled for after your laser treatment.

 Risks and complications